GEORGE ALFRED PAGINTON "GLOUCESTER" 1934

 George Paginton's work is held by many esteemed private collectors and as well as public and museum collections across Canada including Hamilton Art Gallery, Robert McLaughlin Gallery, Art Gallery of Northumberland, Art Gallery of Sudbury and the Peel Art Gallery, and is part of the collection of the National Capital Commission for the Official Residences in Ottawa.

 The Story: Truly Canadian landscape painting, this work is from the artist's estate and shows the artist's keen sense of colour.
-This was painted in Nova Scotia in 1932 may have been exhibited at the Robert Simpson Company Art Gallery in 1936.
+This was painted on a trip to Atlantic Canada that included a visit to Gloucester, Massachusetts in 1934 and may have been exhibited at the Robert Simpson Company Art Gallery in 1936.

 Terms: All sales are final.
 No refunds or exchanges.
 See "Buy Art" in the main menu for more information.